|

 44 this year.
 A weaker exchange rate means exporters draw more baht revenue

+into the economy.
 Even if exports were to contract by 10 to 15 per cent in this year's

 second half (a worst-case scenario), central bank officials still believe